App Volumes Architecture

 This strategy allows the design, deployment, and integration to be validated and documented.

-Note: If you are new to App Volumes, VMware recommends the following resources to help you familiarize yourself with the product:
+Note: If you are new to App Volumes, VMware recommends the following resources to help you familiarize yourself with this product:

 - VMware App Volumes Product Page

-- VMware Horizon 7 - App/Desktop Virtualization with Just in Time Management (hands-on lab)
+- VMware Horizon - Getting Started with App and Desktop Virtualization (hands-on lab)

 Figure 2: App Volumes Logical Components